Capacity: 5,250 (Seats 560)

 Turn off the A27 at the Hayling Island roundabout (A3023).
 Take the turning towards Havant (B2149).
 Follow the road through the town centre crossing three sets of traffic lights until you go over the railway and come to a roundabout.
 Go straight on, through another four sets of lights.
 At the fifth, (after a petrol station on your right and the Heron pub on your left), turn right into Bartons Road.
 The ground will be on your right.
 At the top of the hill immediately after a pedestrian crossing, turn right into Martin Road.
 The entrance to the ground is several hundred yards along the road on your right.

 Havant Railway Station is situated just over a mile away from the ground.
 It is served by trains from London Waterloo and Portsmouth.
 Westleigh Park is around a 20 minute walk away.
 Firstly there are two exits to the station.
 Do not come out of the main station entrance but instead use the exit over on Platform 1.
-This leads you onto a covered walkway which emerges onto Elmleigh Road.
-Turn right along Elmleigh Road and at the end of the road, turn left into Leigh Road.
-As the Leigh Road bends around to the right becoming Lavant Drive, bear left onto Leigh Road (indicated by a no through road sign).
+This leads you onto a covered walkway which emerges onto Leigh Road, where you turn left.
+As the Leigh Road bends around to the right becoming Lavant Drive, bear left to continue along Leigh Road (indicated by a no through road sign).
 At the end of Leigh Road continue on the pedestrian pathway until you emerge onto the main road.
 Bear right and walk alongside the dual carriageway.
 When you reach a set of traffic lights with the Heron pub on your left turn right just before a garage onto a pedestrian path.
-Continue straight on into Martin Drive and you will reach the ground on your left.
+Continue straight on into Martin Drive and you will reach Westleigh Park on your left.

 Booking train tickets in advance will normally save you money!
 Find train times, prices and book tickets with Trainline.
 Visit the website below to see how much you can save on the price of your tickets: